Tom-Nagy/know-it/README.md

 Solve : Create a function (`setGameParameters()`) that is called when the start button is click and set the position of the avatar to the starting place.

 Issue : The rewards/achievements don't appear in the results when finishing the game with no strikes and they don't appear neither on play.html.
-Solve : Changed the approache as I was using the `append()` method and it didn't give the result I was expecting.
-So I have created all the rewards that are icons in play.html and for displaying them I used a classe `hide` that has the `display="none"`.
+Solve : Changed the approach as I was using the `append()` method and it didn't give the result I was expecting.
+So I have created all the rewards that are icons in play.html and for displaying them I used a class `hide` that has the `display="none"`.
 Then I toggled this class with JavaScript when relevant.

 Issue : The selection of random questions with no repeat doesn't work.
-I beleive because the function is called each time we are on a question and the index of the question for the game in progress should be store outside of it to keep track of what has been asked.
+The function is called each time we are on a question and the indexes of the questions for the game in progress is reset.
+The array containing the indexes should be store outside of the function to keep track of what has been asked.
 Solve : An array was created at the top level so it can be accessible from any functions.
 Then when the game start, a function is called to populate the array with the corresponding questions indexes depending on the subject and level.
 This array is set to empty when starting a new party and before to be populated.

-Issue : From one question to another in the game, the radio button is checked at the same position than the previous question.
+Issue : From one question to another in the game, the radio button is checked at the same position as the previous question.
 Solve : Add an if statement that reset the button that is checked before displaying the question.

-Issue :  On smartphones when double click on the directional button zoom.
-This doesn't prevent users from playing but it doesn't give a good user experience.
+Issue : On smartphones when double-click on the directional button, it zooms.
+This doesn't prevent users from playing, but it doesn't give a good user experience.
 Solve : Add `touch-action: manipulation` in style.css to prevent the double click.
-It is known not to work on ios.

-### Unsolved

 Issue : When starting the game for the first time, and when answering the first question by clicking on the `Let's check!` button it quits the game ang goes back to play.html.
 It looks like the page is reloading.
+Solve : Add the `.preventDefault()` method when submitting the form to prevent the default GET method.

+Solve: General solve for reoccurring bugs.
+The scripts tags for linking the JavaScript files were not placed properly in the HTML files.
+So i moved them from after to before the `</body>`.

+### Unsolved

-Issue : on Iphone, the menue icone is not rendering properly rendering.
+Issue : On iOS, the menu icon is not rendering properly rendering.

-Issue : on IPhone, the button to close modal doesnt render nicely.
+Issue : On iOS, the button to close modal doesn't render nicely.

-Issue :  On smartphones when double click on the directional button zoom.
-This doesn't prevent users from playing but it doesn't give a good user experience.
+Issue : On iOS, the directional buttons hover and/or focus effect don't render properly. this does not prevent users from playing, but it takes away from the user experience.

 Issue :